Key takeaways:

 Diarrhea

-Most summer colds last about the same as a winter cold — about 7 to 10 days.
+Most summer colds last about the same as a winter cold: about 7 to 10 days.
 But sometimes symptoms can linger for as long as 3 weeks.
-If you have lingering symptoms, you can take comfort in the fact that most people start to feel better after the peak in symptoms, which happens around the first 1 to 3 days of an illness.
+If you have lingering symptoms, it may help to know that most people start to feel better after the peak in symptoms, which happens in the first 1 to 3 days of an illness.

 It can be hard to tell the difference between cold symptoms and allergies, especially in the summertime.
-Both can cause a runny nose, cough, sore throat, and a feeling of being run-down.
+Both can cause a runny nose, cough, and sore throat, as well as a feeling of being run-down.

 But there are a few signs that your symptoms are more likely due to allergies.
-If your runny nose is caused by allergies, you are more likely to have:
+If allergies are causing your symptoms, you’re more likely to have:

-And then there’s still COVID to think about.
 It can be hard to tell the difference between a summer cold and COVID based on symptoms alone.
-This is especially true with Omicron subvariants, which are more like the common cold than earlier COVID strains.
 Both a cold and COVID can cause a runny nose, sore throat, cough, or fever.

-If you have COVID, you’re more likely to experience:
+If you have COVID, though, you’re more likely to experience:

 Achy muscles

-Keep in mind that the latest Omicron subvariants are less likely to cause loss of smell.
-And other viruses can also leave you unable to smell or taste, so this symptom alone can’t make the diagnosis.
+Keep in mind that other viruses can also affect your sense of taste or smell, so this symptom alone can’t make the diagnosis.

 The best way to know if your summer cold symptoms are caused by COVID is by taking a COVID test.